AidenBurnzy/VitaSyn-Labs/QUICK_START.md

 ## ✅ Everything is Ready!

-Your site now works **locally** without needing Netlify or cloud databases.
-All user data is stored in your browser.
+Your site now works **locally** and all user data is stored in your browser for testing.

 ## How to Create an Account